Julie Stewart-Binks: Sexual assault allegations

 In January 2025, Stewart-Binks filed a lawsuit against Fox News and Charlie Dixon, a senior executive, alleging sexual assault that occurred in 2016.
 The lawsuit was filed in Los Angeles County Superior Court on January 31, 2025, and claims that Dixon assaulted her after inviting her to his hotel room under the pretense of discussing Super Bowl preparations.
 According to the lawsuit, during a meeting on January 27, 2016, Dixon allegedly made derogatory comments about Stewart-Binks' abilities and suggested she was not attractive enough for television.
 He then invited her to his hotel room for a drink and to see the view.
 Once there, he allegedly pinned her against a wall, restrained her arms, and attempted to kiss her forcibly.
 The complaint states that Stewart-Binks managed to push him away and escape the situation.

 Following the incident, Stewart-Binks reported the assault to Fox's human resources department during an investigation into another executive's conduct.
 However, she claims that instead of taking action against Dixon, Fox chose to protect him, allowing him to remain in his position for nearly a decade.
 As a result of this alleged retaliation, her contract with Fox was not renewed shortly after the incident.

 Stewart-Binks' lawsuit followed another lawsuit filed by hairstylist Noushin Faraji, who accused Dixon and others of fostering a toxic work environment characterized by sexual harassment and misconduct.
-Farai claimed that during the incident, he placed his arm on her lower back and then grabbed her buttocks despite her discomfort.
+Faraji claimed that during the incident, he placed his arm on her lower back and then grabbed her buttocks despite her discomfort.
 Additionally, Faraji's complaint suggests that Dixon had made inappropriate comments about needing sexual favors for contract renewals.

 Stewart-Binks indicated that Faraji's case motivated her to come forward with her own allegations.

 In response to the allegations, Fox Sports stated that they had previously addressed these claims through an investigation conducted by a third party, but they did not disclose the findings or actions taken as a result of that investigation.
 Dixon was placed on administrative leave after the two lawsuits were filed.
 (Note: Dixon was subsequently fired for reasons unrelated to the allegations of sexual assault.)

-Stewart-Binks sought unspecified damages and injunctive relief aimed at preventing future incidents of sexual assault within the network.
+Stewart-Binks sought unspecified damages and injunctive relief.
 In July 2025, Stewart-Binks asked the court to dismiss the suit.
 She and Fox News both issued statements that the "matter has been resolved."